ph-lly/ESP32-Infrared-Motion-Detector/README.md

 TO DOs:
 * Fix power voltage issue with LCD monitor and ESP32
 * Re-adjust values for Motion Sensor
-* Add camera to display to?
+* Add camera to take picture of when motion was detected
 * Message via email or service (Telegram or Phone message) when motion is detected
+* Web app?